 Fundamental Course of Study

-How does a paraeducator receive the training?
+How does a paraeducator receive FCS training?

+It is the responsibility of a paraeducator’s school district to provide the FCS training to their paraeducators.
 Paraeducators should not independently seek out training to meet the FCS requirements.
-If paraeducators are unaware of trainings as of yet, please contact the human resource office of your school district.
+If paraeducators are unaware of training as of yet, please contact the human resource office of your school district.

 District responsibility